abulimov/db-checker/README.md

 # db-checker

-Utility to run queries on Postgres database, and alert on some assertions against query result.
+Utility to run queries on PostgreSQL/MySQL database, and alert on some assertions against query result.

 For example, one can check if query returns data, or query does not return data.

-## Build
+## Installation

 Tested against Go 1.5+